 Best player available.
 It is a term that will be repeated endlessly by general managers and coaches in the coming months.

-Now that the Senior Bowl is in the books and I've talked with sources and reviewed some draft prospects, let’s see how the early rounds of the 2017 draft align with the Giants' needs.
-I've already addressed the draft's potential impact on their offensive needs.
-It’s on to the defense.
+Now, that the Senior Bowl is in the books and I've talked with sources and reviewed some draft prospects, let’s see how the early rounds of the 2017 draft align with the Giants' needs.
+We'll start with the offense and address defense on Tuesday.